axelpale/affineplane/docs/API.md

 <a name="affineplanevec2difference"></a>
 ## [affineplane](#affineplane).[vec2](#affineplanevec2).[difference](#affineplanevec2difference)(v, w)

-A vector between v and w.
+A vector between v and w, in other words, v - w.

 **Parameters:**
 - *v*